 Benjamin R. Kipp, Ph.D.

 Mayo Clinic has developed a new 50-gene cancer panel test to help tailor chemotherapy to the needs of individual patients based on the unique genomic signature of each patient's tumor.

 The test, called CANCP, an abbreviation for Solid Tumor Targeted Cancer Gene Panel by Next Generation Sequencing, scans specific regions in 50 genes known to affect tumor growth and response to chemotherapy.
-The test is now available to Mayo Clinic patients and to providers worldwide through Mayo Medical Laboratories.
+The test is now available to Mayo Clinic patients and to providers worldwide through Mayo Clinic Laboratories.

 Every patient's cancer is different, and oncology is moving away from treating cancer based on its location in the body in favor of selecting the best medication for the individual patient based on molecular changes in the tumor, Mayo Clinic physician-researchers said.
 This test helps providers identify such molecular changes without infusing irrelevant details from genes that we know will not affect our choice of medications.